WillEccles/wrestd/README.md

 # wrestd
 **NOTE: This is out of date and I need to update this, but do not have time to at the moment.**

 My standard C++ library.
 This basically is just a collection of my most-used classes/methods.
 Some classes may have better documentation in comments than the others do.
 This is simply because I don't plan on other people using this, and I already know what the things all do.
+In any case, most or all methods have short comments above their definitions that will tell you what they do.

 ## Usage
 In order to use this, you just have to include [`wrestd.h`](Code/wrestd.h).